* I am a

 Duration: 45 minutes

 This presentation provides discussion of the positive and negative effects that human activity has on animals and their habitats.
 Students are asked to assess ways in which waste and landfills affect the quality of air and water, and how this can affect various aspects of the natural environment.
-This presentation addresses different household hazardous waste (HHW) materials and how they should be properly disposed of to keep others and the environment safe.
 While informative, this presentation also includes a variety of interactive activities, engaging discussion and involves our mascots.

 Course: S&T: ULS: Growth and Changes in Animal 1.2